- Directed By: Amy Heckerling

 |Domestic Gross: $15,618,626||Overseas Gross: $2,786,080|

-Loser was financed by Sony for $20 million and was director Amy Heckerling’s follow up project to her 1995 hit Clueless.
+The budget for Loser was $20 million and it was financed by Sony and was director Amy Heckerling’s follow up project to her 1995 hit Clueless.
 When American Pie became a surprise smash in July 1999, Jason Biggs immediately signed onto two studio projects Loser and Boys And Girls — which he filmed simultaneously.
 His American Pie co-star Mena Suvari also top-lined this pic.
 Loser was filmed as a R rated movie and according to Heckerling’s agent Ken Stovitz, he said “That movie was ruined in post.
 Loser was really good until the studio said, ‘No, you’ve got to make it PG-13 rather than R,’ and it ruined the movie.
 Just ruined the movie.”
-We’ll take his word for it, because the edit of Loser released to the public is a piece of shit.
+We’ll take his word for it, because the edit of Loser released to the public is a piece of sh-t.
 It was dated for July 21 and the first of the two interchangeable Jason Biggs comedies Boys And Girls was dated on June 16.

 Loser bowed against What Lies Beneath, Pokemon: The Movie 2000 and The In Crowd.
 It would also be competing for auds against the holdover R rated comedies Scary Movie and Me, Myself and Irene.
 Loser was poorly reviewed and tanked with $6,008,611 — placing #8 for the weekend led by What Lies Beneath.
 Audiences gave the movie a crummy C+ cinemascore and it sank 55% to $2,705,545 the following weekend.
 It plummeted 76.5% in its third session to $636,586 and promptly lost most of its theater count.
 The domestic run closed with just $15,618,626.
 Sony would see returned about $8.5 million after theaters take their percentage of the gross, which would not cover much of the P&A expenses or any of the budget.